IMPORTANT WARNING:

 Before taking clopidogrel,

-• tell your doctor if you have bleeding ulcers (sores in the lining of the stomach or small intestine that are bleeding), bleeding in the brain, or any other condition that causes severe bleeding.
+- tell your doctor if you have bleeding ulcers (sores in the lining of the stomach or small intestine), bleeding in the brain, or any other condition that causes severe bleeding.
 Your doctor may tell you that you should not take clopidogrel.

-• tell your doctor if you have recently been injured and if you have or have ever had liver or kidney disease or any condition that may cause bleeding, including stomach problems such as ulcers.
+- tell your doctor if you were recently hurt, or if you have or have ever had liver or kidney disease.
+Also tell them if you have any condition that could cause bleeding, like stomach problems or ulcers.

 What special dietary instructions should I follow?